First-Year Fellows

 Residency: MedStar Health, Baltimore

 I was born and raised in Jos City, Nigeria, where I went to medical school at the University of Jos and spent the first few years of my early medical career.
-I spent one of those years providing medical care to members of a rural community on Brass Island in Bayelsa State, including to individuals living with HIV/AIDS under FHI 360/the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).
-My experience working in that community sparked my passion for infectious diseases, public health, and healthcare for vulnerable groups.
+My interests in infectious diseases and public health were kindled over a year that I spent serving members of a rural community on Brass Island in Bayelsa State, including individuals living with HIV under The U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).

 Sarah E. Scott, MD